Venomxd27/Parcoml/README.md

 # Parcoml
-Fast and Lightweight Monodic Parser Combinator library in Ocaml.
+Fast and Lightweight Monadic Parser Combinator library in Ocaml.
 No dependencies required.